 Now you are set for analysis, So click on the run button similar to what you do for static analysis.
-The analysis will extract all the natural frequencies in which the piping system will experience below your cut off frequency values.
+The analysis will extract all the natural frequencies in which the piping system will experience below your cut-off frequency values.
 Fig. 5 shows such a typical modal run screen.

-How to interpret Modal Analysis results
+How to interpret Modal Analysis Results

 After the analysis run is complete the output screen will open.
 Select Natural frequencies to check the extracted natural frequencies of the system.
 Most of the time we check the animation view to get a feel of the actual vibration process.
-So select Natural frequencies and then click on the animation button as shown in Fig. 6.
+Select Natural frequencies and then click on the animation button as shown in Fig. 6.

-- Near rigid bodies (valves, flanges, etc)
+- Near rigid bodies (valves, flanges, etc.)

 - Long unsupported pipe spans